GingerbreadNI Logo

 Crisis Loans:

-Crisis Loans are interest free and you do not have to be on Income Support or means -tested Jobseeker’s Allowance to apply – they are repaid in the same way as Budgeting Loans as described above.
+Crisis Loans are interest free and you do not have to be on Income Support to apply – they are repaid in the same way as Budgeting Loans as described above.

 Our Advice Workers can give you more information and can give you advice on your options if you have applied and been turned down.
 They can direct you to other sources of help as appropriate.